The Surprising Agreement Between Convex Optimization Theory and Learning-Rate Scheduling for Large Model Training: Theoretical Simulations

 \section{Theoretical Simulations}

 In the following, we simulate the bound from \cref{thm:convex} in order to analyze its dependence on the cooldown length for \wsd{}, and on the gradient norm magnitude.
 Additional experiments (e.g., on the \cosine{} cycle length, and a comparison of classical schedules) and supplementary information are deferred to \cref{sec:app:experiments-supplementary}.

-\paragraph{Setup.} Unless explicitly mentioned, we set $G_t=1$ for all $t\in N$ and $D=1$ for the entire theoretical simulation.
+Unless explicitly mentioned, we set $G_t=1$ for all $t\in N$ and $D=1$ for the entire simulation.
 We do not use warmup for neither schedule.